2creepy2/Lenovo-B450-EFI-hackintosh/README.md

 ### To be done in the future:
 - replace CPU to Core 2 Duo T9400;
 - flash modified BIOS with whitelist unlock;
 - replace internal wifi with BCM94322MC mini PCI-E card. - Done!
+Works out of the box.
 Look BIOS Update folder for modified BIOS.